Megyn Kelly Breaks Down On Air Remembering Her Beloved 14-Year-Old Dog Basha

 “I’m followed by a bunch of republicans and a bunch of democrats… On this they were uniformly in agreement.
 They were just full of love and kindness and empathy.
 I just thought it’s a nice moment in a way, even though I’ll miss her terribly,” Kelly said on the show.

-So far, her tweet the news of Basha’s passing has received a ton of attention from her 2 million plus followers with over 8,900 favorites and over 2,000 comments.
+So far, her tweet of Basha’s passing has received a ton of attention from her 2 million-plus followers with over 8,900 favorites and over 2,000 comments.
 The overwhelming majority were quick send their thoughts to Kelly following her tough loss while countless others related to Kelly by sharing the loss of their own pet with her.

 “My deepest condolences